 Oil and gas remain the major sources of CO2 emissions (see Figure 3) although such emissions have declined drastically over the last decade, in parallel with the decrease in oil and gas-related production, which fell by 28% between 2011 and 2015 (USAID, 2017).
 In many cities, power plants were either fully destroyed or sustained significant damage as a result of the fighting, looting and dismantling of the facilities’ metal equipment.
 Additionally, the shortage of natural gas, diesel, and heavy fuel oil prevented the facilities from operating, which also explains the reduction in the level of emissions (Aoun and Arshad, 2017).
 CO2 emissions from cement have also declined over the years, but this trend is not expected to continue given the anticipated reconstruction phase in Syria (of at least 60% of destroyed and damaged urban areas).

 Even though CO2 emissions have decreased, they are still above recommended levels.
-Syria’s annual emission of CO2 in 2019 was 26.96 million tons, imposing $1.4 trillion of social costs (the current social costs of carbon is estimated at $50 per one ton of carbon dioxide in the atmosphere), increasing the likelihood of extreme weather events such droughts, and leading to the disruptions in food supply chains – similar to pre-war dynamics.
+Syria’s annual emission of CO2 in 2019 was 26.96 million tons, imposing $1.4 trillion in social costs (the current social cost of carbon is estimated at $50 per one ton of carbon dioxide in the atmosphere), increasing the likelihood of extreme weather events such droughts, and leading to the disruptions in food supply chains – similar to pre-war dynamics.

-Moreover, another environmental damage has accompanied the decline in CO2 emissions.
+Moreover, other environmental damage has accompanied the decline in CO2 emissions.
 As a consequence of the bombing of Homs oil refineries and the development of new makeshift refineries by ISIS, hazardous substances have formed.
-Oil spills from the damaged refineries, wells, trucks, pipelines and tanks from ISIS operations polluted ground and surface water, as well as soil, leading to polluted drinking water and agricultural land.
+Oil spills from the damaged refineries, wells, trucks, pipelines, and tanks from ISIS operations polluted ground and surface water, as well as soil, leading to polluted drinking water and agricultural land.
 The pollution and fallout from oil fires have destroyed large areas of cultivated and grazing land and killed livestock, affecting livestock breeders and farmers.

 Figure 3: CO2 emissions by source of material from 2005 to 2018